 We arrived in the mid of summer, i.e. during the period of white days.
 When having lived in mid-latitudes at about the same latitude all your life, you learned to orientate yourself by the Sun’s elevation above the horizon for directions and time.
 This sense was totally screwed up when going North to the Future.
 In the first summer, the Sun seemed to hobble around the entire horizon, just shortly playing hide-and-seek behind the foothills of the White Mountains.
 Even then there was still light outside.

 Getting used to daylight 24/7 was easy.
 We never bothered installing shades and additional curtains to darken the bedroom.
 The 24/7 daylight is very energizing and you may be up at 2 am without even noticing.
-However, you will notice when it is about 7 pm as around that times the mosquitoes become more aggressive.
+However, you will notice when it is about 7 pm.
+Around that time, the mosquitoes become more aggressive.
 Read what to do about mosquitoes when in Faibanks.

 Interestingly, when you then go somewhere in the mid- or low latitudes in summer where there is day and night, you feel very irritated.
 Living in high latitudes makes you to associate dark with cold and light with warm. 😉